-We can’t predict the future, but we can mitigate the risk.Coface Credit Insurance covers you against bad debt, late payments, political risk, pre-shipment risks and more.
+We can’t predict the future, but we can mitigate the risk.Coface Credit Insurance covers you against bad debt, late payments, political risk, pre-shipment risks, and more.
 Protection for your cash flow and future revenue will ensure that if the worst happens, you still get paid.

 How much does credit insurance cost?There are credit insurance policies to suit all budgets.
-Premiums are generally set according to turnover and business profile – including industry sector, number of customers and previous loss history.
+Premiums are generally set according to turnover and business profile, including industry sector, number of customers, and previous loss history.

-After an assessment, the credit insurer will provide a quote that sets out price and policy terms, including amount of cover, level of self-retention (typically 10%), and whether there’s a deductible or minimum threshold for claims.
+After an assessment, the credit insurer will provide a quote that sets out the price and policy terms, including the amount of cover, level of self-retention (typically 10%), and whether there’s a deductible or minimum threshold for claims.

 WHO IS CREDIT INSURANCE FOR?In principle, credit insurance is suitable for any company that provides credit to another company.
 Whether you trade in goods or services and in whatever sector you work in, Coface credit insurance policies are taken out specifically for your situation.
-Coface not only offers credit insurance for the United Kingdom and Ireland, but also companies that operate internationally can take out credit insurance with Coface.
+Coface not only offers credit insurance for the United Kingdom and Ireland, also companies that operate internationally can also take out credit insurance with Coface.
 This means you have fewer barriers to growing your business internationally.

 By contrast, the best credit insurers actively support a company’s trading throughout the year and provide an early warning system about changes in the risk status of customers so it can avoid foreseeable losses.